trisyoungs/aten/doc/50.scripting/98.commands/selection/selection.md

 _Syntax:_

 **int** **expand** ( )
+**int** **expand** ( **int** _repeat_ )

 Expand the current selection of atoms by selecting any atoms that are directly bound to an already-selected atom.
 The number of atoms added to the previous selection is returned.
+If a _repeat_ number is given the expansion is repeated that number of times.
+If `-1` is passed as the _repeat_, then expansion of the selection continues until no more atoms can be selected.

 For example: